What is a Virtual Classroom?

 What is a virtual classroom?
 Classrooms are essentially a system of communication, which help facilitate a dialogue between teachers and students.
 Traditional classrooms and virtual classrooms achieve this in different ways, and there are strengths and weaknesses to each approach.

-Moreover, the importance of virtual classrooms will only continue to grow, since they are making learning more accessible while also reducing the costs of education.
-Along with them, so is the importance of graduate certificates, such as the K-12 Virtual School Leadership program.
+The importance of virtual classrooms will only continue to grow, since they are making learning more accessible while also reducing the costs of education.
+If you’re interested in learning more about the future of education, request more information about the School of Education today.

-How to Make a Virtual Classroom
+How to Create a Virtual Classroom

-You can usually skip many of these steps because schools which offer virtual classes typically have their own learning management systems (LMS) to help teachers along.
+- Leverage your school's LMS, if applicable: Schools which offer virtual classes typically have their own learning management systems (LMS) to help teachers along.
 LMS are made to be capable of facilitating a laundry list of teacher requirements, often aiming to be able to do everything a teacher needs to do within a virtual classroom.
 Naturally, that includes online chats, conferencing, and assignment feedback.
 In a perfect world, one virtual classroom platform would allow every student unlimited access to everything necessary for the course.
 But in actuality, virtual class activities may occasionally need to be assembled in formats or programs that aren’t supported by an institution’s LMS.

 - Consider how students and instructors will be impacted: Because virtual classrooms aren’t traditional classroom environments, people who endeavor to develop their own virtual classrooms have to think about how working in a digital environment will impact the workload placed on students and instructors alike.
 Instructors also must learn more about adapting learning techniques to digital formats, and how to create a more personalized learning experience for each student.
 Furthermore, coursework needs to be selected and developed with accessibility in mind.
 For instance, you may want to distribute a presentation through PowerPoint, but you must be sure that all of your students are able to access PowerPoint.